udacity/AIND-Isolation/README.md

 0. You can pass the interface test for the `AlphaBetaPlayer.get_move()` function by copying the code from `MinimaxPlayer.get_move()`.
 Resubmit your code to the project assistant to see that the `get_move()` interface test case passes.

-0. Pass the test_get_move test by modifying `CustomPlayer.get_move()` to implement Iterative Deepening.
+0. Pass the test_get_move test by modifying `AlphaBetaPlayer.get_move()` to implement Iterative Deepening.
 See Also [AIMA Iterative Deepening Search](https://github.com/aimacode/aima-pseudocode/blob/master/md/Iterative-Deepening-Search.md)

 0. Finally, pass the heuristic tests by implementing any heuristic in `custom_score()`, `custom_score_2()`, and `custom_score_3()`.
 (These test cases only validate the return value type -- it does not check for "correctness" of your heuristic.)
 You can see example heuristics in the `sample_players.py` file.